Finding a business partner may seem hard, but finding your rhythm with your business partner is much harder.

 One of you will feel that the other isn’t pulling his or her weight, and it will eventually create a lot of problems.

 If your goals in life are aligned with your partner’s, it will help keep the peace.
-The reason my partner and I do so well together is because we both love working seven days a week, and all we want to do is build a big business.
+The reason our partners do so well together is because we both love working seven days a week, and all we want to do is build a big business.
 Neither of us has any other hobbies in life, other than our business.

 Before you partner up with anyone, make sure you have similar life goals… especially when it comes to work.